 11.4 Restrictions(01/17/25 Version)

-11.4.1 Restrictions on Changing Purchase Obligation to the Slice/Block Product

 If, during the term of this Agreement, all customer purchases of the Slice/Block product become reduced to zero percent, then BPA will retire the Slice/Block product as a purchase obligation option under this Agreement.
-After such retirement, «Customer Name»’s right to change its purchase obligation will be limited to the Load Following or Block options as outlined in section 3.1.
+After such retirement, «Customer Name»’s right to change its purchase obligation will be limited to the Load Following or Block options as outlined in sections 3.1 and 11.1.

-11.4.2 Restrictions on Changing Purchase Obligation to the Flat Monthly Block with PNR Shaping Capacity with PLVS

-If, on March 1, 2028, no customer has elected the Flat Monthly Block purchase obligation with PNR Shaping Capacity with PLVS, then the Flat Monthly Block purchase obligation with PNR Shaping Capacity with PLVS will no longer be a purchase obligation option under this Agreement for «Customer Name» to elect pursuant to this section 11.END LOAD FOLLOWING template.
+END LOAD FOLLOWING template.

 Include in BLOCK template: